 (G) The policies and lease language employed by the OWNER to manage the REGULATED DWELLING UNIT to enable the OWNER to comply with the provisions of this Ordinance.

 (H) In addition to enforcing sanctions as set forth above, the CODE OFFICIAL may recommend and City of Bethlehem may impose upon the existing or subsequent licenses reasonable conditions related to fulfilling the purposes of this Ordinance.

 5.8 Any of the following may subject an OWNER to sanctions as provided for in this Article:

-(A) Failure to abate a violation of CITY Codes and ordinances that apply to the PREMISES within the time directed by the CODE ENFORCEMENT OFFICER.
+(A) Failure to abate a violation of CITY Codes and ordinances that apply to the PREMISES within the time directed by the CODE OFFICIAL.

-(B) Refusal to permit the inspection of the PREMISES by the CODE ENFORCEMENT OFFICER as required by 1739.04, Section C of this Ordinance.
+(B) Refusal to permit the inspection of the PREMISES by the CODE OFFICIAL as required by 1739.04, Section C of this Ordinance.

 (C) Failure to take steps to remedy and prevent violations of this Ordinance by OCCUPANTS of REGULATED RENTAL UNITS as required by 1739.02, Section A of this Ordinance.

-(D) Failure to evict OCCUPANTS after having been directed to do so by the CODE ENFORCEMENT OFFICER of the CITY as provided for in 1739.02, Section I of this Ordinance.
+(D) Failure to evict OCCUPANTS after having been directed to do so by the CODE OFFICIAL of the CITY as provided for in 1739.02, Section I of this Ordinance.